rabirabirara/obsidian-jelly-snippets/README.md

 - [ ] Regex capabilities - at least on selection.
 - [ ] A backup for snippets - or a way of specifying snippets in a file, to modularize snippets.
 May be useful if regex snippets need to be defined separately from text snippets.
 - [ ] Bugfixes and auditing.
+- [ ] AUTOMATED TESTING.
+Use Jest.
 - [ ] Do the things liamcain suggested in my plugin PR to the Obsidian plugin repo. (one half done)
 - [ ] Working with Obsidians template stuff.
+- [ ] REWRITE: CodeMirror editor extension.
+[See here on state fields.](https://docs.obsidian.md/Plugins/Editor/State+fields) This should also make things such as tabstops and working in live preview possible, but I don't know for sure.
+This would mark a version upgrade.

 ### Other caveats